 Journal World Wide Web, 2021

-This paper was the result of a collaboration with Prof. Rui Cruz, an Assistant Professor from Técnico, and Sara Rouhani, a PhD candidate at the University of Saskatchewan.
+Description: This paper was the result of a collaboration with Prof. Rui Cruz, an Assistant Professor from Técnico, and Sara Rouhani, a PhD candidate at the University of Saskatchewan.
 On the context of a Hyperledger Summer Internship, we implemented a blockchain-based access control system based on Hyperledger Fabric, and explored its capabilities and limitations.
 It turns out that decentralized access control is quite feasible, we believe even in cross-organizational settings.
 Looking back, I'm glad to work with such I took the courage to challenge Prof. Rui to go forward with this project.

 Rafael Belchior, Miguel Correia, André Vasconcelos